-The course level at which students begin their study is determined by several factors.
-These factors include the following: the number of high-school units complete; language placement examination scores; or, for those with native or heritage competency, faculty evaluation.
+The course level at which students begin their study is determined by several factors, including the number of high school units completed; language placement examination scores; or, for those with native or heritage competency, faculty evaluation.

-Students with previous work in other languages should see the appropriate undergraduate advisor for placement purposes and consult the following pages for more information:
+Students with previous experience should see the appropriate undergraduate advisor for placement purposes and consult the following pages for more information: